Afghan officials say car bomber kills prosecutor, bodyguard | Law-Order

 In another incident at the Sheikh Abu Nasre Farahi crossing in Afghanistan's western Farah province on the Iranian border, at least three terminals storing diesel fuel caught fire, causing a massive blaze that consumed at least two trucks carrying natural gas and fuel, according to Afghan officials and Iranian state media.

 It wasn't immediately clear what caused the fire.
-Taj Mohammad Jahid, western Farah governor told the Associated Press that the Afghan first responders did not have the means to put out the huge fire and had requested firefighting support from Iran, which helped extinguish the blaze.
+Taj Mohammad Jahid, Governor of Farah told The Associated Press that the Afghan first responders did not have the means to put out the huge fire and had requested firefighting support from Iran, which helped extinguish the blaze.

-It was the second massive fire incident on the Afghan-Iranian border in the past three weeks.
+It was the second massive fire on on the Afghan-Iranian border in the past three weeks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)